Shaaali/identity-apps/docs/get-started/create-asgardeo-account.md

     <img :src="$withBase('/assets/img/guides/get-started/sign-up-to-asgardeo.png')" alt="Sign up to Asgardeo">

-    You will receive an email with instructions to proceed with the your account creation on Asgardeo.
+    You will receive an email with instructions to proceed with your account creation on Asgardeo.

     <img :src="$withBase('/assets/img/guides/get-started/confirmation-email-for-self-register.png')" alt="Confirmation email for self registered users">